-- 1. That pursuant and subject to all of the terms and provisions of California Proposition 1E, Section 5096.821 of Chapter 1.699 of Division 5 of the Public Resources Code, application by this Agency be made to the California Department of Water Resources to obtain a grant for the [Project Title]. - 2.
-The [Agency Name] agency Manager is hereby authorized and directed to prepare the necessary data, make investigations, sign, and file such application with the California Department of Water Resources, and take such other actions as necessary or appropriate to obtain the grant funding.
+- That pursuant and subject to all of the terms and provisions of California Proposition 1E, Section 5096.821 of Chapter 1.699 of Division 5 of the Public Resources Code and Proposition 1, Water Quality, Supply, and Infrastructure Improvement Act of 2014 (Chapter 11, Section 79781) application by this Agency be made to the California Department of Water Resources to obtain a grant for the [Project Title]. - 2.
+The [Agency Name] agency [Insert Grant Manager Title], or designee is hereby authorized and directed to prepare the necessary data, make investigations, sign, and file such project documentation with the California Department of Water Resources, and take such other actions as necessary or appropriate to obtain grant funding. - 3.
+The [Agency Name] agency [Insert Grant Manager Title], or designee is hereby authorized to execute a funding agreement and any amendments thereto using written or electronic means pursuant to the Uniform Electronic Transactions Act to obtain the grant funding.

-PASSED AND ADOPTED by the [Governing Body] of the [Agency Name] on the [Day] day of [Month] 2016 by the following vote:
+PASSED AND ADOPTED by the [Governing Body] of the [Agency Name] on the [Day] day of [Month] 2019 by the following vote: